 Senior Pet Diagnostics: Include Chest and Abdominal X-rays, Urinalysis, Comprehensive Blood Profile to check organ function, Complete Blood Cell Count, Thyroid/Cholesterol Panel, and an Electrocardiogram to check the heart.

-Vectra should be used every 30 days for indoor cats.
-It prevents infestations of fleas, that can transmit blood borne diseases to your family.
+Catego (Topical 30 day Product) or Bravecto (Topical 12 week Product) should be used for indoor or outdoor cats.
+It prevents infestations of fleas and ticks, that can transmit blood borne diseases to your family.
 We recommend treating your home and yard with a Siphotrol brand product if an infestation occurs.

 Deworming: Dewormer is always dispensed on the initial visit, with the first dose given immediately and again in 2 weeks.
 Then your pet should be dewormed every 6-12 months.

 Spaying or Neutering: Can be done as early as 16 weeks of age, if done in females before first heat cycle chances for mammary tumors are decreased considerably.
 Neutered males are less likely to roam, and it may decrease inappropriate spraying, mounting and aggressive behaviors.